 National Employment Savings Trust "NEST"

-Soon all employers will be obliged to offer employees a pension contribution and each company will have to have a ‘qualifying workplace pension scheme’ in place into which employees will be enrolled automatically.
+Unless specifically exempted all employers are obliged to offer employees a pension contribution and is required to operate a ‘qualifying workplace pension scheme’ in place into which employees will be enrolled automatically.

 This could be an existing or new pension scheme as long as it "qualifies".